drissamri/beautiful-jekyll/_posts/2017-02-15-getting-started-https-ssl-java.md

  keytool -list -keystore cacerts -storepass changeit
 ```

-If you don't want use the default trust store of your JDK, there are several ways you override the default behaviour.
+If you don't want use the default trust store of your JDK, there are several ways you can override the default behaviour.

 1. Start your Java application with a System property or Environment variable `javax.net.ssl.trustStore=<LOCATION TO YOUR CUSTOM TRUSTSTORE>` that refers to your custom keystore
 2. Create a trust store named `jssecacerts`, with `Keytool`, in your `java-home/lib/security` folder.
 If this file exists, it takes precedence over `cacerts`